SPORT is on its way back … but still with ‘physical’ distancing as part of activity.

 Phase 4 comes in when the coronavirus is not longer considered a significant risk to the public, possibly due to a virus being developed, however, distancing may still remain and it is not believed that this will become a reality until later the end of the 2020, and possibly 2021.

-Schools are to open from 11 August – though this may be staggered depending on regional plans – with support provided from next month for children entering primary and secondary schools or the first time.
-The OSS will host a webinar on Wednesday 27 May (10am-11am) involving experts from Scottish and New Zealand education, where we discuss the implications of this announcement and how school sport and PE will shape its ‘new normal’.
-To register for this free webinar, just click here.
+Schools are to open from 11 August with support being provided now for many children entering primary and secondary schools for the first time, and with additional needs.
+The OSS hosted a webinar on Wednesday 27 May involving experts from Scottish and New Zealand education, where nearly 1,000 attendees contributed to a panel discussion on how school sport and PE will shape its ‘new normal’.
+You can catch up and watch the video replay here (skip the first 2mins 30 secs, as webinar was restarted at this point due to a sound glitch early on).